 All About Me

 Every teacher says their grade is the most important, but I think kindergarten is the most magical and fun of all.
 Every August, timid and eager little ones come to the classroom; every June, confident, independent students walk out.
 Growing into a six year-old is an amazing transition that often catches parents by surprise.
 Yet, there is value in savoring childhood slowly.
 That is why the kindergarten program is centered around discovery through play.
 A challenging curriculum can still be fun and developmentally appropriate when it is hands-on and encourages exploration through the senses.
-Social and emotional skills are essential for healthy minds, too, and are as much a part of the program as the ABC's.
+In fact, social skills, mindfulness, growth mindset, and perseverance are as much a part of kindergarten as learning to read.

 When I am not teaching, I am often traveling to visit friends near and far.
 You can find me in Watch Hill, Rhode Island every summer and I'll be off to England to visit relatives this year, too.
 I was lucky enough to participate in a Fulbright-Hays Seminar Abroad program to Hungary and the Czech Republic and a trip to Singapore and Bali where I learned about their schools too.
 No matter where I travel, I always want to see the local elementary school!
-I have eclectic interests: yoga and Pilates, hockey, reading, graphic design, Russian language and history, and photography to name a few.
+I have eclectic interests, most recently Eastern European ceramics to hiking to family minimalism.
 Of course, I spend a lot of my free time with my husband and favorite little guy, Cameron, who will be turning eight in September.
 His interests have become mine, and he is one of my favorite teachers ever.